Luciasanchezg/htmed/README.md

   , data.split = 'split'
   )
 #> Number of cores that will be used: 5
-#> Your data contains NA.
-These rows will not be taken into account for the models
 #> Performing fitted models for mediator

 # fitted models for the outcome
 medANDtreat.split <- generate_models(
     column.models='model.y.formula'
-  , model.type=survival::survreg
+  , model.type=lm
   , data=df
   , data.models=medANDtreat.split
   , model.m = FALSE
   , data.split = 'split'
   )
 #> Number of cores that will be used: 5
-#> Your data contains NA.
-These rows will not be taken into account for the models
 #> Performing fitted models for outcome
 ```

-Comparing this new dataframe (`medANDtreat.split`) with the one in which
+Comparing this new DataFrame (`medANDtreat.split`) with the one in which
-split was not applied (`medANDtreat`), we will notice that the first one
+split was not applied (`medANDtreat`), we will notice that the new one
 doubles the dimension of the second one.
 This is because the fitted
 models have been performed independently for each condition.